researchapps/researchapps.github.io/_docs/1000_general_hpc_computing.md

 </ul>

 ## Clusters Available

+### Stanford University
-We offer several on and off campus options for Stanford Researchers to do scientific computing.
+Stanford offers several on and off campus options for Stanford Researchers to do scientific computing, including <a href="http://sherlock.stanford.edu">Sherlock</a> and <a href="http://farmshare.stanford.edu">Farmshare</a>.
 You should consult each of the respective sites for full documentation.

-### Sherlock

-### Farmshare

 ### XSEDE
 XSEDE is an "Extreme Science and Engineering Discovery Environment", an amazing resource that offers a set of <a href="https://portal.xsede.org/course-calendar/" target="_blank"> courses</a> to learn about everything from MPI programming to Apache Spark.